zalzah00/dsai_1.4/quiz.md

 - D. It modifies the rows in a table.

 ### Q4: What is the purpose of the HAVING clause in SQL?
 - A. To filter groups in a GROUP BY clause.

+- A. To filter groups in a GROUP BY clause.
 - B. To sort groups in a GROUP BY clause.